rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 ### Proportions

+Preface: A large part of this section on proportions is based off of Karen Cheng's [Designing Type](https://www.amazon.com/gp/product/0300249926/), an amazing book about everything that goes into the process of designing a typeface.

 Proportions are the building blocks of typography, and dictate a lot of the details in a fontface.

 Proportions dictate the width relative to the height of each letterform in a fontface.

 > The ratios between x-height, capital height, and overall height, the position of the baseline and x-height within the total height, the average width for all signs (normal, condensed, wide), and rthe relative widths of individual characters (l,n,m)

-— Karen Cheng in page 64 of [Designing Type](https://www.amazon.com/gp/product/0300249926/), an amazing book about everything that goes into the process of designing a typeface.
+— Karen Cheng in page 64 of [Designing Type](https://www.amazon.com/gp/product/0300249926/)

 <img src="/img/blog/posts/typography_proportions.jpg" alt="font proportions">